 What Are the Symptoms of Allergies?

 There are some symptoms that are commonly associated with allergies such as:

 - Runny nose

 - Itchy / Watery eyes

 Allergy symptoms can be more than bothersome or irritating.
 They can interfere with your day-to-day activities and sleep.
 Allergies can result in loss of productivity, missed work or school and an overall poor quality of life.
 Seeking the help of an allergist is the key to treating your allergies.

 How Do You Test for Allergies?

-The most reliable and common test for allergies is a skin test.
-This simple, in office procedure introduces a very small amount of a specific allergen or allergens selected by the allergist based on your medical history.
+The most common and reliable test for allergies is a skin test, also known as a skin prick test.
+This simple, in office procedure introduces a minute amount of a specific allergen or allergens selected by the allergist based on your medical history and assessment of your symptoms.
 The allergen is introduced through an indention or “prick” on the surface of the skin.
 The results are available within minutes allowing your allergist to develop a treatment plan immediately.